Limited Liability Partnership – Structure of the Company, Flexibility of Partnership

 - So exactly what is a Limited Liability Partnership?
 In LLP, personal assets of partners can’t be taken or seized to clear partnership liabilities and debts.
 It is a separate legal identity and every partner has only limited liability, which means claims can only be made against the business or LLP and partners are responsible for their partnership contribution.

 - As an LLP is a separate entity, contracts of the business can have LLP’s name on it and don’t require every single partner to sign the documents before they are passed.

 - In an LLP, the entire company doesn’t dissolve on demise, bankruptcy, or resignation of one or more partners of the organization.

 - LLP does not mandate a certain minimum contribution.
-It can be easily registered with least capital available.
-In fact, any partner’s contribution can be in form of tangible, intangible, movable, immovable, or other benefits.
+It can be easily registered with the least capital available.
+In fact, any partner’s contribution can be in the form of tangible, intangible, movable, immovable, or other benefits.

 - Just as a corporation, LLP also doesn’t have a limit on the number of partners.
 There can be any number of partners.

 - In an LLP, partners’ responsibilities are flexible.
 They decide their managerial roles themselves in the agreement, and every partner holds their personal right to manage the business.